 Duke University welcomes animals fitting the description of any wild or domesticated, warm-blooded or cold-blooded animal that can be deemed harmless and can be restrained in public.
 No animal is approved for high participation events like Homecoming or school reunions.
 As far as actually living on campus goes, only legal species of fish are allowed, with a maximum tank capacity of 25 gallons.

 Duke University has much to offer in academics, culture, and competitive sports.
 The school of medicine, observatory, and libraries are nationally acclaimed, and the prestige doesn’t hurt, either.
 Marine and Forest labs are also available for student research.

-- You can learn more about Duke University campus life here
+- You can learn more about Duke University here.

 6. Delaware Valley University

-- You can learn more about Delaware Valley University campus life here
+- You can learn more about Delaware Valley University here.

 5. University of Florida

-While you may be living in the heart of Gator country, unfortunately, UF rules prohibit your one from hanging out in your dorm.
-The university is very specific about what kinds of pets are allowed in residence dorms on campus.
-Chinchillas, fish, geckos, gerbils, hamsters, lizards (measuring 6 inches from snout to vent and excluding iguanas), and non-poisonous frogs and salamanders.
+While you may be living in the heart of Gator country, unfortunately, UF rules prohibit your gator from hanging out in your dorm.
+But seriously, the university is very specific about what kinds of pets are allowed in residence dorms on campus.
+The following pets are permitted per the University of Florida’s pet policy:

-- You can learn more about University of Florida campus life here
+- You can learn more about the University of Florida campus here.

 4. California Institute of Technology